Tips to transform your garden while you’ve extra time on your hands

 Transform it in a day by...

-One of this season's Pinterest-worthy gardening trends brings some urban cool to nature.
+Bring some urban cool into your natural retreat.
 It's all about upcycling breeze-blocks.
 With their convenient rectangular shape and easy stacking potential, they're great for making modular planters, flower and tea light holders and even bird houses – they also create a striking graphic look.
 Breeze-blocks work well in small spaces (you can build up), are cheap and look chic.

 ...painting a feature wall